 Copergás

-Copergás has a total staff of 20 employees of which seven people are sub-contracted.
+Copergás has a total staff of 20 employees of which seven people are subcontractors.
 The areas of technical, finance and administrative services each employ five people, and the president’s office is responsible for institutional contacts and for legal and planning decisions.

 Algás

 Algás has chosen to rely almost exclusively on sub-contractors.
 This has the advantage of giving the organization more flexibility and to off-load the responsibility of the heavy taxes on employment, health care and other fringe benefits.
-Consequently, the only three officers, employees are the three officers, president, financial director and technical director).
+Consequently, the only three employees are the three officers (president, financial director and technical director).

 Emsergás

-Emsergás is the smallest of the Gaspart companies and has an organization with just nine employees and eight sub-contractors.
+Emsergás is the smallest of the Gaspart companies and has an organization with just nine employees and eight subcontractors.
 Three employees work in the technical area, two in the financial area, two with the local state and two employees in technical staff positions.

 PBGás

-PBGás has a staff of nine people: four employees in the technical area, four employees in the finance and admininistration area and the president.
+PBGás has a staff of nine people: four employees in the technical area, four employees in the finance and administration area and one employee serving as the president.

 Compagás

-As of late 1999, Compagás had a total staff of 36 employees: 19 permanent employees: seven trainees, three executives (one appointed by each of the States, (Petrobrás and Enron) and seven employees performing consulting and staff functions.
+As of late 1999, Compagás had a total staff of 36 employees: 19 permanent employees: seven trainees, three executives (one appointed by each of Copel, Petrobrás and Enron) and seven employees performing consulting and staff functions.
 In addition, the companies benefit from the work of six other people that the shareholders (including Enron) temporarily employ to assist with the conversion process and the related take-or-pay payments.

 The office of the president includes the communications and the planning departments.
-The technical/commercial department is divided into the technical area (responsible for pipeline construction), operations and commercial development.
+The technical/commercial department is divided into the technical area and is responsible for pipeline construction, operations and commercial development.
 Enron has divided its responsibilities into a finance function and an administrative function which also includes the legal department.

 SCGás